What is TEIKEI agriculture?

 Challenges and the future

-FAO* studies have shown that, on average, the world's arable soils can only support around 60 harvests before they are so depleted that plants can no longer grow.
-Regenerative agriculture requires a change in thinking, away from the idea of static conservation towards a dynamic understanding of growth and change. sustainability in this context means continuous development and adaptation, not stagnation.
+FAO* studies have shown that, on average, the world's arable soils only allow around 60 harvests before they are so depleted that plants can no longer grow.
+Regenerative agriculture requires a change in thinking, away from the idea of static conservation towards a dynamic understanding of growth and change.
+Sustainability in this context means continuous development and adaptation, not stagnation.
 Through the conscious use of technologies such as drones to map the landscape and the application of traditional knowledge, resilient, fertile and sustainable agricultural systems can be created.

 In this video you will learn the most important things about Natural Agriculture according to Masanobu Fukuoka in twenty minutes.